-In general, you have the right to interact anonymously or pseudonymously with Elections ACT.
-There are circumstances, however, where it is impractical for us to deal with individuals without knowing the identity of the individuals.
-This is particularly the case when interacting with Elections ACT in the performance of our statutory functions relating to the enrolment of electors and the conduct of elections.
-As these matters involve the exercise of individual rights and obligations, Elections ACT will require evidence of identity to enable the administration of those statutory functions to take place.
+In general, you have the right to interact anonymously (not being identified by name) or pseudonymously (using a fictitious name) with Elections ACT.
+There are circumstances, however, where it is impractical for us to deal with individuals without knowing their identity.
+This is particularly the case when interacting with Elections ACT in matters relating to enrolment.
+As these matters involve individual rights, obligations and matters of privacy, Elections ACT will need to establish your identity prior to disclosing confidential or personal information related to you.
+This is for the purpose of protecting you against the unauthorised disclosure of personal information.

-In general contact with Elections ACT, it is unlikely that you will be required to provide your real identity for that purpose and it is unlikely that you will be disadvantaged by dealing anonymously or pseudonymously with us.
+In general contact with Elections ACT, it is unlikely that you will be required to provide your real identity and it is unlikely that you will be disadvantaged by dealing anonymously or pseudonymously with us.
+If you wish to do so, please advise us as early as possible.